RadeonOpenCompute/llvm-project/openmp/docs/reference/api.rst

 OpenMP API specification
 ***************************

-Refer to OpenMP API specification `website <https://www.openmp.org/specifications/>`_for details on using OpenMP APIs in ROCm.
+Refer to OpenMP API specification `website <https://www.openmp.org/specifications/>`_ for details on using OpenMP APIs in ROCm.